Yonet/Angular-Interview-Questions/README.md

 * What is the  point of calling renderer.invokeElementMethod(rendererEl, methodName)?
 * How would you control size of an element on resize of the window in a component?
 * What would be a good use for NgZone service?
+* What are the bootstrap options for NgZone?
+Why would you use them?
+(Angular 5+)
 * How would you protect a component being activated through the router?
 * How would you insert an embedded view from a prepared `TemplateRef`?